oxygen-dioxide/OpenUtau-Wiki/Phonemizers.md

 - A copy of `arpasing.yaml` file can be added to singer folder for a specific singer.
 You can even distribute an `arpasing.yaml` file with your voicebank.
 - The lookup order is `plugin dictionary` -> `singer dictionary` -> `default dictionary`.

+## EN DELTA (English Delta CVVC)
+This phonemizer is not complete.
+Voicebanks that follow Kasane Teto's English voicebank's aliasing should work.
+Currently, only input for plain English words and direct input is allowed.
+- Plain English words (eg. `live`)
+- Manual input (eg. `?- lI` `?I v-`)

 ## ZH CVV (Chinese CVV)
 Lyrics should be written in pinyin.
 The phonemizer will insert endings for syllables that need them.
 ![zh cvv](https://i.imgur.com/TJfiNit.png)